postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 * A SSL certificate from the AD FS server.

 After you meet these basic requirements, install AD FS on your server.
-To configure and install AD FS, see [Deploy and configure AD FS](https://msdn.microsoft.com/en-us/library/gg188612.aspx) in the Microsoft Knowledge Base.
+To configure and install AD FS, see [Deploy and configure AD FS](https://msdn.microsoft.com/en-us/library/gg188612.aspx){:target="_blank"} in the Microsoft Knowledge Base.

 ### Configuration

-Follow the steps below to configure Microsoft Active Directory x x (ADFS) to work with Postman SSO.
+Follow the steps below to configure Microsoft AD FS to work with Postman SSO.

 **Step 1** - Create an AD FS authentication scheme in Postman.

-To create this scheme authentication, see [Single Sign-On for Admins](https://elispostman.github.io/docs/v6/enterprise/sso/admin_sso).
+To create this scheme authentication, see [Single Sign-On for Admins](https://elispostman.github.io/docs/v6/enterprise/sso/admin_sso){:target="_blank"}.

-After creating the scheme, collect the values for these fields in [Edit team details](https://app.getpostman.com/dashboard/teams).
+After creating the scheme, collect the values for these fields in [Edit team details](https://app.getpostman.com/dashboard/teams){:target="_blank"}.

 | Fields  |   AD FS equivalent  |  |
 | ---   |   ---     | ---   |